jaykay12/demo-sendgrid-azure/Deploy-Step.md

 Check if the Web-App loads & Mail Sending is Success!

 > **Woohoo!
-Congratulations. :octacat: You just got your SendGrid app deployed on Microsoft Azure!.**
+Congratulations.
+You just got your SendGrid app deployed on Microsoft Azure!.**